Masin271/Calculator/README.md

 # Calculator
-If I do this the I'm a programmer
+If I do this then I'm a programmer